Hey, I’m Saleemah

 As a Theatre Studies major, I was exposed to the full ecosystem of theater making.
 Seeing how stories are built from the ground up, both onstage and off, I fell in love with the process.

-That’s when acting shifted from being something I was various about to the career I wanted to pursue.
+That’s when acting shifted from being something I was curious about to the career I wanted to pursue.

-After graduating with my B.A., I studied at the Stella Adler Studio of Acting in NY, where I completed 2/3 years in their Day Conservatory program , before attending and graduating With my MFA Acting grad from UNC-Chapel Hill.
+After graduating with my B.A., I studied at the Stella Adler Studio of Acting in NY, where I completed 2/3 years in their Day Conservatory program , before attending and graduating with my MFA in Acting from UNC-Chapel Hill.

 Along the way, I discovered I love shaping stories as much as I love performing them.
 I’ve dramaturged plays (including How I Learned What I Learned, where my research actually updated August Wilson’s text), directed (Pass Over), and assistant directed (Misery) in grad school.